 July Colonel Gardiner: Vice and Virtue, written by Andrew Dallmeyer, is staged at the Prestoungrange Gothenburg as part of the Homecoming celebrations, along with the Prince's Loyal Clans exhibition and events programme.
 The Camerons occupy Tranent churchyard in a reenactment for visiting Camerons from New Zealand.
 The play, written by Andrew Dallmeyer, is set at Gardiner's deathbed, where he reflects on the various phases of his eventful life.
-It follows him from his youth in the bars and brothels of Paris, through his dramatic religious conversion in 1719, and later years living in Bankton House in children Prestonpans respectably married to Lady Frances and father of thirteen.
+It follows him from his youth in the bars and brothels of Paris, through his dramatic religious conversion in 1719, and later years living in Bankton House Prestonpans respectably married to Lady Frances and father of thirteen children.
+September 2009 sees perhaps the finest re-enactments staged in The Pans since the 250th anniversary.

-September

-2009 sees perhaps the finest re-enactments staged in The Pans since the 250th anniversary.
 For the first time all re-enactors are invited to camp in Cuthill Park and visitors are welcomed and able to share in yarning about long-ago Jacobite and Redcoat times.
 Greg Dawson-Allen, the Trust's Storyteller-in-Chief, is present throughout with a fine stock of tales and some stories for youngsters.
-Re-enacting the actual battle scene, the Camerons charge and capture twelve artillery, Cope's baggage train is seized at Cockenzie House and Redcoats escape from the beach to Pittenweem.
-The Riggonhead Defile is walked once again at 4am and the re-enactments conclude with a Ceilidh.
+Re-enacting the actual battle scene, the Camerons charge and capture all artillery, Cope's baggage train is seized at Cockenzie House and Redcoats escape from the beach to Pittenweem.
+The Riggonhead Defile is walked once again at 5am and the re-enactments conclude with a Ceilidh.
+2010 May In late 2009 the Scottish National Portrait Gallery reluctantly accepted that there was reason to suppose the portrait it had earlier identified as Bonnie Prince Charlie was probably his younger brother, Prince Charlie was probably his younger brother, Prince Henry - later proclaimed the last of the Stuart Kings, Henry IX.
+The Trust eval many 'other' putative portraits of Bonnie Prince Company of the Princ last of the Stuart Kings, Henry IX.

-2010

-May

-In late 2009 the Scottish National Portrait Gallery reluctantly accepted that there was reason to suppose the portrait it had earlier identified as Bonnie Prince Charlie was probably his younger brother, Prince Henry - later proclaimed the

-last of the Stuart Kings, Henry IX.
 The Trust evaluated many 'other' putative portraits of Bonnie Prince Charlie but could not locate one that captured the spirit of either the Prince himself or our campaign.
 On that basis the Trust commissioned Kate Hunter - a familiar artist in Prestonpans - to paint a new portrait.
 Nicola Kalinsky, Chief Curator and Deputy Director of the Scottish National Portrait Gallery, who was at the Trust's 2nd Biennial Conference & Symposium when it was first unveiled, commented: 'Kate Hunter has produced a contemporary and imaginative portrait of Charles which convincingly conveys the dignity of the Stuart face.
 It's a real success and will work as a very powerful and recognisable image.'
-Celebrating the Battle - Victory, Hope and Ambition A project which commemorates Bonnie Prince Charlie's victory at the Battle of Prestonpans has drawn on the talents of 200 volunteers, who between them have created record-breaking art.
+A project which commemorates Bonnie Prince Charlie's victory at the Battle of Prestonpans has drawn on the talents of 200 volunteers, who between them have created record-breaking art.
 Crummy says the best thing about the project has been the enthusiasm of the stitchers and the unfolding of the new tales around the old one.
 "There are two levels to the tapestry," he says, "there are the actual panels showing the story of Bonnie Prince Charlie, and there's the story of why all these women wanted to commit 250 hours each to stitching our tapestry...
 There's a lot of caring going on..."
-Scotsman Magazine, July 10 2010 2010
+Scotsman Magazine, July 10 2010 The re-enactments organised by the Battle Trust have become an annual event to celebrate the famous battle.
+Arran Johnston, an Executive Trustee and responsible for the 2010 re-enactments who plays the key role of Bonnie Prince Charlie said: "We are thrilled with the scale of this year's celebrations.
+More than 150 armed with muskets and cannons will descend on Prestonpans.
+There is also a schedule of drills and displays throughout the weekend and large living history encampments".
+2010